Skip to Content

 Sun, Moon & Planets

-Sun: Equation of Center
+Sun: equation of center

 The Sun’s orbit includes the equation of center — Kepler’s 2nd Law, which makes the Sun move faster near perihelion (January) and slower near aphelion (July).
 The correction uses the standard two-term series: